cosmos/sdk-tutorials/academy/3-ibc/ica-v2.md

 AutenticateTx as a segue towards Authentication modules

 ## Authentication

+**Authentication Module:** a custom IBC application module on the controller chain that uses the interchain accounts module API to build custom logic for the creation and management of interchain accounts.
+An authentication module is required for a controller chain to utilize the interchain accounts module functionality.

 The ICA module provides an API for registering an account and for sending interchain transactions.
 A developer will use this module by implementing an **ICA Auth Module** (_authentication module_) and can expose gRPC endpoints for an application or user.
 Regular accounts use a private key to sign transactions on-chain. interchain accounts are instead controlled programmatically by separate chains via IBC transactions. interchain accounts are implemented as sub-accounts of the interchain accounts module account.